nikp06/nikp06.github.io/content/posts/2023-03-11-simple-workflow-aws-terraform.md

 author = "Niklas Petersen"
 cover = "img/2023-03-11-simple-workflow-aws-terraform/cover.png"
 contenttype = "post"
-description = "Learn how to automate cloud infrastructure through code using Terraform and HCL.
-In this tutorial, you'll create and deploy several AWS resources, including a step function with error handling, an S3 bucket, an EventBridge trigger, an SNS topic and a Lambda function for a simple and robust workflow.
-This infrastructure-as-code setup can be a game-changer for small and complex use cases alike." tags = ["Terraform", "IaC", "HCL", "DevOps", "MLOps"] keywords = ["Terraform", "IaC", "HCL", "DevOps", "MLOps", "Infrastructure as Code", "AWS"] showFullContent = false
+description = "Automate cloud infrastructure with code using Terraform.
+This post describes how to deploy a simple but effective workflow in AWS, using only a step function that catches errors, an S3 bucket, an EventBridge, SNS and a Lambda function." tags = ["Terraform", "IaC", "HCL", "DevOps", "MLOps"] keywords = ["Terraform", "IaC", "HCL", "DevOps", "MLOps", "Infrastructure as Code", "AWS"] showFullContent = false